 In some countries, the notice period is dependent upon how long you have been in employment.
 In Finland, for instance, there is a notice period of 14 days if the employment has lasted for less than a year; one month if the employment period is between one and four years; two months for four to eight years; and six months if the employment has lasted more than 12 years.

-How to communicate your departure
+2. How to communicate about the departure

 Telling your boss that you’re leaving can be a daunting prospect at first, so it’s a good idea to include some tips on how your employees can communicate their departure: